wazuh/wazuh-packages/aix/README.md

         `# ./generate_package.sh -b v3.8.2 -s /tmp -a x86_64 -r 3821`.
     * To install the dependencies, build a wazuh-agent package for version 3.8.2, revision 3821 and store it in `/tmp`:

         `# ./generate_package.sh -b v3.8.2 -s /tmp -a x86_64 -r 3821`.

-3. When the execution finish, you can find your `.ppc.rpm` package in specified folder.
+3. When the execution finishes, you can find your `.ppc.rpm` package in specified folder.

 ## Contribute